 Our Transition toward Subsistence

-Here at the Preserve, we use solar electrical power with a large battery bank, our water system runs through PVC pipes and is stored in polyethylene, fiberglass and stainless steel tanks, and we use vehicles for transportation, to name just a few of the very unsustainable technologies that currently make our lives “convenient.”
-But our plan is to never buy new products like these again, and to phase-out any technology that requires regular upgrades or maintenance needing brand new items.
+Here at the Preserve, we use solar electrical power with a small battery bank, our water system runs through PVC pipes and is stored in polyethylene and stainless steel tanks, and we use vehicles for transportation, to name just a few of the very unsustainable technologies that currently make our lives “convenient.”
+But our plan is to minimize the purchase of new products like these in the future, and to phase-out any technology that requires regular upgrades or maintenance needing brand new items.
 The point for us is not to prove how pure we are, it is simply to keep on the path of living in a manner that will make a transition to subsistence living easy.
 In the current sociopolitical situation, this means we will choose to keep a phone and internet and vehicles into the future, as they are critical in accomplishing much of the work we envision with our human allies.
 When we find it necessary to purchase industrially-manufactured goods, we buy used items whenever possible.

 Specifically, here are some of our goals:

-- Learn to live with a lot less electricity and learn to keep foods cool without refrigeration.
+- Learn to live with a lot less electricity.

 - Not buy any new irrigation supplies; phase out the growing of plants that aren’t native, feral, or climatically-appropriate, except those that can thrive with a little greywater or collected rainwater from a nearby tank.